Water Charges and Residential Property

 All properties must be registered with Irish Water and where charges do not apply the property must additionally register the source of its water supply.
-Further information is available at this link.
+Further information is available at this Irish Water page.

 As a specialist residential property firm of solicitors in Dublin and we act and advise on sale, purchase, remortgage and every aspect of property transactions from start to finish.
 Our prices are competitive and our Dublin city centre offices are welcoming and personable.
 We provide a written quote for all property services we provide.